Moa: Diet

 Their diet has been deduced from fossilised contents of their gizzards and coprolites, as well as indirectly through morphological analysis of skull and beak, and stable isotope analysis of their bones.
 Moa fed on a range of plant species and plant parts, including fibrous twigs and leaves taken from low trees and shrubs.
 The beak of Pachyornis elephantopus was analogous to a pair of secateurs, and could clip the fibrous leaves of New Zealand flax (Phormium tenax) and twigs up to at least 8 mm in diameter.

 Moa filled the ecological niche occupied in other countries by large browsing mammals such as antelope and llamas.
 Some biologists contend that a number of plant species evolved to avoid moa browsing.
-Divaracating plants such as Pennantia corymbosa (the kaikōmako), which have small leaves and a dense mesh of branches, and Pseudopanax crassifolius (the horoeka or lancewood), which has tough juvenile leaves, are possible examples of plants that evolved in such a way.
+Divaricating plants such as Pennantia corymbosa (the kaikōmako), which have small leaves and a dense mesh of branches, and Pseudopanax crassifolius (the horoeka or lancewood), which has tough juvenile leaves, are possible examples of plants that evolved in such a way.
+Likewise, it has been suggested that heteroblasty might be a response to moa browsing.

 Like many other birds, moa swallowed gizzard stones (gastroliths), which were retained in their muscular gizzards, providing a grinding action that allowed them to eat coarse plant material.
+This grinding action suggests that moa were not effective seed dispersers, with only the smallest seeds passing through their gut intact.
 These stones were commonly smooth rounded quartz pebbles, but stones over 110 mm long have been found among preserved moa gizzard contents.
 Dinornis gizzards could often contain several kilograms of stones.
 Moa likely exercised a certain selectivity in the choice of gizzard stones and chose the hardest pebbles.